 Breaking the Mold

 It’s essential to look out for signs of mold on your wood surfaces.
-You’ll need to take steps to get rid of it as soon as it begins to grow — before it spreads too much and becomes a serious issue.
+You’ll need to take steps to get rid of it as soon as it begins to grow — before it spreads too much and becomes a severe issue.

 However, prevention trumps cure.
 So, taking measures to prevent damp conditions in your home and ensuring you fix any water leaks quickly are the best solutions for stopping mold growth on wood.